-- Special conditions: There are special circumstances or conditions that are peculiar to the land or building for which the variance is sought that do not apply generally to land or buildings in County; and - 2.
-Not a result of the applicant: The special circumstances or conditions have not resulted from an act of the applicant or been established to circumvent these Regulations; and - 3.
+- 2. Staff Review - a.
+Upon receiving an application for a variance, the Planning Director shall complete the following: - i.
+Consult with other departments of the County or State to fully evaluate the impact of the development upon public facilities including, Road and Bridge, Sanitation, DEQ and Emergency Services. - ii.
+Study each application with reference to its appropriateness and effect on existing and proposed land-use, and reference the Growth Policy. - iii.
+Notify, by mail, all property owners within 100 feet of the property subject to the variance and associated permit request of the time, date, and place of the public hearing. - iv.
+Publish public hearing notice for the Board of Adjustment meeting. - 3.
+Board of Adjustment Review and Recommendation - a.
+The Board of Adjustment shall hold a public hearing. - b.
+The Board of Adjustment shall evaluate the staff report prepared by the Planning Director. - c.
+The Board of Adjustment shall not recommend that a variance be granted unless: - Special conditions: There are special circumstances or conditions that are peculiar to the land or building for which the variance is sought that do not apply generally to land or buildings in County; and - Not a result of the applicant: The special circumstances or conditions have not resulted from an act of the applicant or been established to circumvent these Regulations; and - 3.
 Strict application unreasonable: Due to the special circumstances or conditions, the strict application of these Regulations would deprive the applicant of reasonable use of the land or building or create an undue hardship on the landowner; and - Necessary to provide reasonable use: Granting the variance is necessary to provide a reasonable use of the land or the building; and - 5.
 Minimum variance: the variance is the minimum variance necessary to allow a reasonable use of the land or building; and - 6.
 Not injurious; Granting the variance will not be injurious to the neighborhood or detrimental to the public welfare; and - 7.
 Consistent with regulations: Granting the variance is consistent with the purposes and intent of these Regulations. - d.
-The Planning Board shall consider and may recommend conditions related to the variance request. - e.
-The Planning Board shall recommend approval, approval with conditions or denial of the variance.
-The Planning Board shall give findings for the recommendation. - 4.
-Governing Body Approval - a.
+The Board of Adjustment shall consider and may recommend conditions related to the variance request. - e.
+The Board of Adjustment shall recommend approval, approval with conditions or denial of the variance.
+The Board of Adjustment shall give findings for the recommendation.

+- 4. Governing Body Approval - a.
 The Carbon County Commissioners shall approve, approve with conditions or deny the application for Variance within 60 days of receiving a complete application. - b.
-The Carbon County Commissioners shall consider the Planning Board recommendation, written or spoken testimony provided at the public hearing, the application and the staff report provided by the Planning Director. - 5.
+The Carbon County Commissioners shall consider the Board of Adjustment recommendation, written or spoken testimony provided at the public hearing, the application and the staff report provided by the Planning Director. - 5.
 Appeals - a.
 Any aggrieved party wishing to appeal the decision of the Board of County Commissioners shall do so through District Court.